Jack A. Vickers: Oil career

 After Vickers ended his post-secondary education in 1946, Vickers began working as a scout for the Vickers Petroleum Company that year.
 In 1949, Vickers started working in oil lands as a vice president for Vickers Petroleum before becoming the company's vice president in 1952.
 That year, Vickers was selected as the new president for Vickers Petroleum.
 During 1953, he started an oil partnership called Vickers Exploration.
-Some people Vickers worked alongside with in the Oklahoma company included Sam Goldwyn and Jack Benny.
+Some people Vickers worked alongside in the Oklahoma company included Sam Goldwyn and Jack Benny.

 While in Oklahoma, Vickers became an executive for Bell Oil & Gas in 1965 after he bought the Tulsa company that year.
 During the 1960s, Vickers also became an American Petroleum Institute executive on multiple occasions.
 In 1968, Swift and Company bought the Vickers and Bell companies.
 When Swift and Company became a part owner of TransOcean Oil in 1969, Vickers held directorship positions for both companies.

 In 1973, Swift and Company was scheduled to rename themselves to Esmark.
 That year, Vickers was a chair of the Vickers Energy Corporation as part of Esmark.
 Vickers continued working with Vickers Energy before the company was bought in 1980.

 Golf

 When he was 13, Vickers began to compete at golf events.
 In amateur golf events, Vickers was defeated in the semi-finals of the 1947 Wichita championship held by the Wichita Golf Association.
 For state events, Vickers was one of the final 16 golfers in the 1946 Kansas amateur championship.
 The following year, Vickers made it to the first round of the Oklahoma amateur championship.
 In 1950, Vickers reached the final of the Trans-Mississippi Championship.
-He was scheduled to play in a qualification event for the 1953 United States Amateur Championship.
+He was scheduled to play in a qualification event for the 1953 U.S. Amateur.

 In 1971, Vickers began working in Palm Desert on a "planned residential and residential development" at Ironwood Country Club alongside Arnold Palmer and Robert M. Haynie.
 Vickers remained a part of the project until 1973.
 In 1981, Vickers co-created the Castle Pines Golf Club alongside Jack Nicklaus.

 In 1984, Vickers requested to have Castle Pines host a PGA Tour tournament.
 Two years later, Castle Pines began hosting The International tournament for the PGA.
 The Castle Rock, Colorado event remained on the PGA Tour until Vickers cancelled The International in 2007 due to lack of sponsorships.
 By the time of his death in 2018, Vickers had joined the Augusta National Golf Club.